Digital investment 101

 DMCDD requests

 If your funding request is going to the DMCDD for evaluation, you need to follow a timeline that aligns with the date of your DMCDD meeting date.
-The DMCDD does not meet in January or August.
+The DMCDD will not be meeting in December 2024 and instead will be meeting in January 2025.

 Action item